aniruddhaalek/profy/docs/page5.md

 ## Banner Targeting

 **Expected URL format**: Enter the URL starting from "/" after the host URL.
-For example, if you want to include example-shop.com, example-shop.com/products/product-1, requires input URL of  "/" and "/products/product-1".
+For example, if you want to include example-shop.com and example-shop.com/products/product-1, requires input URL of  "/" and "/products/product-1".

 1. **Include Custom URL**: Enter the URL pattern for pages where the banner is displayed.
 2. **Show on Pages**: Types of Shopify pages where the banner is displayed.